nap-it/vanetza-nap/README.md

 Put simply, NAP-Vanetza's purpose is to manage the encoding, decoding, sending, and receiving of ETSI C-ITS messages, thus abstracting those layers from VANET application developers.

 Applications that need to send ETSI C-ITS messages interact with the service by building a JSON representation of the given message and publishing it in a specific MQTT topic, which Vanetza subscribes to.
-Likewise, applications that need to receive incoming messages do so by subscribing to the respective MQTT topics, that Vanetza publishes JSON to.
+Likewise, applications that need to receive incoming messages do so by subscribing to the respective MQTT/DDS/Zenoh topics, that Vanetza publishes JSON to.

 The following diagram examplifies a common usage pattern: